paaatcha/paaatcha.github.io/profile.md

 ___

-I am a Ph.D student in Computer Science at the Federal University of Espírito Santo (UFES – Vitória, ES, Brazil), supervised by [Prof. Dr. Renato A. Krohling](http://inf.ufes.br/~rkrohling).
+I am a Ph.D candidate in Computer Science at the Federal University of Espírito Santo (UFES – Vitória, ES, Brazil), supervised by [Prof. Dr. Renato A. Krohling](http://inf.ufes.br/~rkrohling).
+Currently, I'm in Canada as a visiting graduate research student at Dalhousie University (Halifax, Nova Scotia) supervised by Prof. Dr. Thomas Trappenberg.
 My research focus is on machine learning and computer vision, especially for healthcare.
 Currently, I am leading a [non-profit](http://pachecoandre.com.br/pages/projects/skin_cancer_diagnosis) project here in Brazil that aims to diagnose skin cancer through images acquired from smartphones and the patient clinical data.
 In addition, I also have an interest in data analysis, natural computing and decision making.

 Prior to my Ph.D, I got my M.Sc degree in Computer Science also at UFES.
 During this time, I worked with methodologies to combine ensemble of classifiers.
 Also at UFES, I took my undergraduate degree in Computer Engineer (the undergraduate system in Brazil is different, we don’t have majors nor minors).
 During this time, I got involved in different projects and the most exciting one was the university robotic team.
 My colleagues and I founded ERUS (the UFES robotic team) and we have won some robotic competition promoted by IEEE.
-You may see my awards and prizes [here](http://pachecoandre.com.br/research.html).
+You may see my awards and prizes [here](http://pachecoandre.com.br/research.html#awards).

 ___